whosonfirst/go-whosonfirst-spatial-www/README.md

 # go-whosonfirst-spatial-www

-An opionated web application for `go-whosonfirst-spatial` packages.
+Opionated web application for the `go-whosonfirst-spatial` packages.

 ## IMPORTANT